Kava-Labs/kava/docs/core/proto-docs.md

 <a name="kava.hard.v1beta1.QueryTotalBorrowedRequest"></a>

 ### QueryTotalBorrowedRequest
-QueryTotalBorrowedParams is the params for a filtered total borrowed coins query
+QueryTotalBorrowedRequest is the request type for the Query/TotalBorrowed RPC method.

 | Field | Type | Label | Description |